-Government contract fraud is unfortunately very common in federal procurement and services contracts.
+Government contract whistleblowers help report fraud in federal procurement and services contracts.
 The federal government contracts so much of its work to the private sector that it can’t keep up with all of its contractors and their work.
 In fact, the Congressional Budget Office has admitted it has no idea how many contractor employees the federal government relies on, or at what cost.
 That’s why taxpayers and the government rewards a federal contractor whistleblower who reports fraud in government procurement and other contracts.

 Last year, the government recovered over $95 million from a defense contractor accused of defrauding the government by overcharging for the food it supplied U.S. troops.
 But the fraud was first discovered and reported by a federal contractor whistleblower who filed a lawsuit on the government’s behalf.
 After the government intervened and obtained its recovery, the whistleblower was awarded $38.85 million.